anandmurugesan/home/index.md

 [Understanding our Political Nature: How to put knowledge and reason at the heart of political decision-making](https://www.dropbox.com/s/mfnlj9fru34czms/Understanding-our-political-nature_JRCReport_2019.pdf?dl=0) (2019, contributed to this JRC report as the lead author of the economics team)

-Frisvold, George and Anand Murugesan (2013), "[Use of Weather Information for Agricultural Decision Making](https://doi.org/10.1175/WCAS-D-12-00022.1)," Weather, Climate and Society, 5, January Issue, 55-69.

-Murugesan, Anand, Vikram Dayal, and Saurabh Chugh (2008), "An Empirical Study of Sanitation and Health in Rural Uttarakhand, India," International Journal of Ecological Economics and Statistics, Winter 2008, Vol. 10, 91-99.
+Murugesan, Anand, Vikram Dayal, and Saurabh Chugh (2008), "An Empirical Study of Sanitation and Health in Rural Uttarakhand, India," *International Journal of Ecological Economics and Statistics*, Winter 2008, Vol. 10, 91-99.

 #### Recent and upcoming presentations